 Unfortunately, I couldn't find too much additional information online (trust me, I looked all over).
 However, from my own research, I’ve landed on a few ideas that certainly make the most sense.
 So let’s go back to my original questions:

 Well, the number seven may not be magical, but it does seem these concepts are two sides of the same coin.
-Yes, the streams may eventually make the millionaire, but it’s also true that the millionaire understands the importance of multiple income streams–without them, after all, he or she may never have broken the million dollar mark.
-So, he or she continues to increase their streams of income.
+Yes, the streams may eventually make the millionaire, but it’s also true that the millionaire understands the importance of multiple income streams — without them, after all, he or she may never have broken the million-dollar mark.
+So, the increase of their streams of income continues.

 As with all investments, I believe that it makes the most sense to diversify your streams of income.
 That is, up to a point.
 If you’re finding a category that works for you, then go for it.
 Still, don’t put all of your eggs in one basket.

 Highly-paid professionals (like doctors) should definitely be looking into multiple streams of income.
 In fact, more than anyone, we are in the best position to accelerate our growth towards financial freedom.
 We’re able to earn the necessary capital and immediately throw that money into creating additional streams very quickly.
 We just have to be strategic about it.
 Keep your expenses in check, and be disciplined about moving your earned income from your day jobs and straight into the money-making machines.
 There is a balance to be had here.
 You just have to figure out exactly where it is for you.